 What is Squamous Cell Carcinoma in Cats?

 As a metastatic form of cancer, it has the potential to spread to the surrounding lymph nodes, which poses a dangerous threat to the overall well being of your cat.
-If the cancer moves from the mouth to the lymph nodes, it can travel throughout the body and create cancer in other organs, complicating the treatment process and making it hard to get your cat into a state of remission successfully.
+If the cancer cells move from the mouth to the lymph nodes, it can travel throughout the body and create cancer in other organs, complicating the treatment process and making it hard to get your cat into a state of remission successfully.

-Knowing that SCC can evolve from a contained oral tumor to a metastatic case of cancer is a very daunting fact to digest.
+Knowing that SCC can evolve from a contained tumor to a metastatic case of cancer is a very daunting fact to digest.
 So, let's step back for a moment and focus on what you can do to help identify a possible case of SCC in your cat.

-The sooner the tumor is detected, the more effective the treatment will be because the cancer is tackled at an earlier stage.
+The sooner the tumor location is detected, the more effective the treatment will be because the cancer is tackled at an earlier stage.
 How about we explore the symptoms of oral SCC in cats!

 Symptoms of Squamous Cell Carcinoma (SCC) in Cats

 The symptoms of feline cell carcinoma are important to know about, even when your cat is in tip-top shape.
 Simply being aware of the symptoms of feline oral squamous cell carcinoma can make such a big difference, should your cat ever fall ill with a tumor.

 The most common clinical signs of oral SCC in cats are…